PSebastian96/pjt2-keytarschool/README.md

 Welcome to my second readme file and my second website project.

 This project is represening an online school for music and piano practice, named Keytarschool.
-The name is a mixture of guitar and keyboard as keytar because of the look of the instrument and the hero image potrays a girl playing the keytar on the landing page of the website.
+The name is a mixture of guitar and keyboard creating the "keytar" name, because of the look of the instrument and the hero image potrays a girl playing the keytar on the landing page of the website.

-The projects objective is to make a front end - interactive website with HTML5, CSS3 and JS(ES6) with a focus on making the website mobile phone friendly.
+The projects objective is to make a front end - interactive website with HTML5, CSS3 and JS(ES6) with a focus on making the website mobile phone user friendly.

 Note * - * the forms on the website have no backend, therefore all the entered data (name,email) won't be stored and actual registration is not possible. *

 Repository link - [https://github.com/PSebastian96/pjt2-keytarschool]

 Deployed link - []

+# User Experience (UX)

+- Who is this website for ?

+The target audience are people who would like to learn music theory and practice/interact with digital piano.

+- Why people visit the website ?

+Visitors of the website can register and become a member, get lessons, play music and learn a new skill.

+- About the website:

+The website is a presentation a fictional online music school that teaches the skills to play the key based instruments such as piano/synthesizer/keytar.

 # Technologies Used :